 1. Remove the ZZ Plant with yellowing leaves from its pot to rescue it.
-The discoloration is typically caused from too much water, which causes the water and food storing rhizomes to rot from fungal development.
-This so-called “eternal plant” will die from overwatering.
+The discoloration is typically caused by too much water, which causes water and food, storing rhizomes to rot from fungal development.
+This so-called "eternal plant" will die from overwatering.

 2. Shake as much soil from the root ball as you can.
 Discard it, don't reuse it or add it to the compost heap as it's probably infected with fungus.
 Set the plant on several layers of newspaper and examine the roots.
 You will probably find some soft, mushy roots and possibly rotting tubers as well.
 Using sharp, clean pruning shears, clip any diseased tissue that you see and discard it.

 3. Pick any yellowing leaves off the ZZ Plant.
 If the stem is yellow, clip it off where it grows from the tuber.
 Check the tuber closely for signs of rot.
 Prune it out if it appears diseased.